Most of us are eating much more sodium than we need, even if we never pick up the salt shaker.

 Where can I find more information about eating less salt?

-If you’re hungry for more, check out the American Heart Association Eat Less Salt book.
+If you’re hungry for more, check out cookbooks from the American Heart Association.
 You’ll learn how to monitor the sodium you eat, reduce the high-sodium products in your kitchen, read and understand food labels, know which popular foods are salt traps, keep sodium in check while eating out and plan lower-sodium weekly menus without sacrificing taste.
-The book also includes 60 high-flavor recipes and a toolkit with a daily sodium tracker, lists of smart pantry staples and substitutions, and more!